Nebraska AIDS Project: 1980s

 The first AIDS case known in Nebraska was an Omaha man who died in 1983.
 Three cases were identified in 1984, and more were expected.
 A group of people concerned about the arrival of AIDS and the accompanying panic met in Omaha in 1984.
 The group established a toll-free hotline that would take questions about AIDS and provide counseling.
 The volunteers supporting the hotline were organized as the Nebraska AIDS Project in 1985.

 In 1988, the Public Health Service mailed an educational booklet about AIDS to every household in America.
 NAP expanded the hotline's hours and added more phone lines to deal with the increase in Nebraskans' questions about AIDS.

 NAP expanded to provide cooking, cleaning, and transportation to HIV-positive clients, and a "Buddies" program offering emotional support.
 In 1989, NAP director Barbara Shaw lead the expansion to become a statewide organization.
 Shaw remarked that, in forming local chapters in Nebraska, "one of our biggest challenges will be to help people learn to live with AIDS rather than preparing to die from it."

 1990s

 The number of AIDS cases that NAP served quadrupled in a one-year period from 1989 to 1990.
 The national AIDS crisis was escalating.

 In 1990 NAP received a grant to provide in-home health services to people infected with HIV.
 NAP provided HIV testing in its own facilities and at gay bars, soup kitchens, and cultural and community centers.

-21st Century
+21st century

-NAP sponsored condom fashion show in 2013, with clothes made from condoms by local designers.
+NAP sponsored a condom fashion show in 2013, with clothes made from condoms by local designers.

 As of 2019, NAP works with about 500 clients.